What is cell nucleus?

 [In this figure] Cheek cells stained with Methylene Blue.

-The nuclei stained with a dark blue (because Methylene Blue stains DNA strongly).
+The nuclei were stained with a dark blue (because Methylene Blue stains DNA strongly).
 The cell membrane acts like a balloon and holds all the parts of a cell inside, such as a nucleus, cytosol, and organelles.

 [In this figure] Onion skin stained with Eosin Y.